 Roz Hall is a digital artist, specialising in portraiture created on tablet and mobile devices.
 His artworks blur the boundaries between contemporary art and personal and social media.

 Realism Richard Billingham, University of Gloucestershire

-Richard Billingham will talk about how the close observation of everyday life, reading around themes and visiting gallery exhibitions have given inspiration and informed the creative process of his film and photography.
-He will discuss how subject matter can be found all around us if we choose to pay attention to everyday life, as well as how looking at vintage art and paintings have inspired his work.
+Richard Billingham will discuss how the close observation of everyday life, reading around themes, visiting gallery exhibitions and vintage art and paintings have inspired and informed the creative process of his film and photography.

 About Richard Billingham

-Richard Billingham is an award – winning artist, photographer and film maker.
-His work is based on the close observation of everyday life; he has made work about the urban and rural Landscape, the representation of zoo animals and his own family history.
+Richard Billingham is an award-winning artist, photographer and film maker whose work is based on the close observation of everyday life.
+He has made work his family history and landscape.
 Work in public collections includes the Met.
 New York, The Tate and V & A Galleries London.
 In 1997 he was the first recipient of the Deutsche Borse Photography Prize and he was nominated for the Turner Prize in 2001.
 He recently wrote and directed the BAFTA nominated feature film ‘Ray & Liz’ based on his own lived experience of growing up during the Thatcher Era.
 He has recently begun working with marginalised people in UK cities.

 Through the looking glass - learning from other cultures Rebeccca Salter RA, Painter and printmaker

 Rebecca will discuss the importance of living and studying in a completely different culture (Japan) for her career and artistic trajectory.
 She will explore the lessons she learnt thanks to this experience, the benefits, as well as the trials involved.